xdavidchen/hugoblog/content/page/about/index.md

 ### Reach out to me
 I'm not active on any of the social media.
 Let's keep in touch with email.
 Shall we?

-You can subscribe to my newsletter in [this page](https://xdavidchen.com/email/) to get blog updates.
+You can subscribe to my newsletter on [this page](https://xdavidchen.com/newsletter/) to get blog updates.
 You are also welcome to send me your thoughts, comments, and feedback here: [david@xdavidchen.com](mailto:david@xdavidchen.com).